-The Autosol Communication Manager® (ACM) works to speak to ABB TotalFlow in its native protocol for the completion of the most vital operations.
-Employees, such as control room engineers, can use ACM to deploy a request for data in the field through an ABB TotalFlow protocol.
-Then, that data is fed back into the control room through its common protocol, Object Link and Embedding for Process Control (OPC), as ACM is an OPC server.
+The Autosol Communication Manager® (ACM) works to speak to ABB TotalFlow in its native protocol for the completion of mission-critical operations, ensuring the safety of both people and the environment.
+Employees, such as control room engineers and SCADA managers, can use ACM to deploy a request for data in the field through an ABB TotalFlow protocol.
+That data is then fed back into the control room through its common protocol, Object Link and Embedding for Process Control (OPC), as ACM is an OPC server.

 ABB TotalFlow is primarily used for measurement applications – or the retrieval of archived flow volume records that represent a custody transfer of an oil or gas product from a supplier to the purchaser.
 The protocol is one of many that ACM is compatible with to help make SCADA environments more manageable and more organized to ensure organized operation through a Human Machine Interface (HMI).
 HMI software is typically an OPC client application which can request data from the OPC server — or ACM.